Aadit2308/SKILLLAB_PROR-2026-RealBetis/README.md

 ## 13.2 Biggest Unknown Right Now

-`The main uncertainty is ensuring correct fixed-point scaling and accurate interpretation of CORDIC output values.``
+`The main uncertainty is ensuring correct fixed-point scaling and accurate interpretation of CORDIC output values and AXL4-lite IP implementation.`

 ---